velvetkevorkian/website-2021/posts/blog/preact-ssr-tutorial.md

 ## An Express app that serves HTML   {#an-express-app-that-serves-html}

-Let\'s start with a minimum viable Express server.
+Let's start with a minimum viable Express server.
 Create a new folder and switch into it, then initialise NPM - the default options are fine.

     $ mkdir preact-ssr
     $ cd preact-ssr
     $ npm init

-If you\'re using git for version control, you probably want to add the `node_modules` folder to your `.gitignore` file at this point.
+If you're using git for version control, you probably want to add the `node_modules` folder to your `.gitignore` file at this point.

-Now we\'ll install some dependencies we need to get started.
+Now we'll install some dependencies we need to get started.

     $ npm install express compression

-Strictly speaking we don\'t *need* compression, but one of reason we\'ve picked Preact and server-rendering is to squeeze out as much performance as possible, so let\'s roll with the best practice here and save a few bytes at basically no cost to us.
+Strictly speaking we don't *need* compression, but one of reason we've picked Preact and server-rendering is to squeeze out as much performance as possible, so let's roll with the best practice here and save a few bytes at basically no cost to us.

 Create a `src` folder, with a `server.js` file inside it.